Name: Lloyd Jones

 - Who is your favourite author/children’s author?

-- Roald Dahl, Charles Dickens, Robert Louis Stevenson.
+- Roald Dahl, Charles Dickensopens a new window, Robert Louis Stevensonopens a new window.

 - Why did you want to be a writer?